 Students who desire to major in Physical Education for the MA degree should possess a bachelor's degree with a major or minor in physical education.
 Provision is made for the non-physical education major (or minor) who has a bachelor's degree in another field to enter the graduate program in Physical Education upon the completion of the following prerequisite (leveling) courses or their equivalents: Physiology of Exercise (PHED 350), Kinesiology (PHED 340), Measurement of Physical Performance and Achievement (PHED 400), and either Motor Learning and Performance (PHED 430), Psychology of Sport and Physical Activity (PHED 420), or Role of Sports in American Society (PHED 440).

-Those who major in Physical Education for a MA degree may include a maximum of 6 credit hours of 400-level courses in physical education in their graduate coursework.
-Students who take 400-level courses as prerequisites (leveling) may not include 6 of those credits in their graduate degree program.
+Those who major in Physical Education for the MA degree may include a maximum of 6 semester credit hours of 400-level courses.
+Students may not include leveling credits in their graduate degree program.